creativenull/dotfiles/.config/nvim-nightly/README.md

 # My nvim-nightly config

 > DO NOT USE THIS CONFIG
-> Check out my [nvim-config repo][nvim-config] if you want to try it out, this one is a more customized version of
+> Check out my [original config][nvim] or [my lua config][nvim-config] if you want to check the lua version.
-> that config.

 [Taken from my post on having two separate versions of neovim][post]

-This is my experimental nvim config, I use this to test out different lua plugins/building or a bootstrap framework for a generic config.
+This is my nvim config with an aim to replace vim plugins with lua plugins (to an extent) and utilizing the builtin lsp client in nvim.
+It's a [direct translation of my original config][nvim] with some differences.
+If you want a pure lua config, check out my [nvim-config repo][nvim-config] which is a different take on structuring out a lua config.

 To use this you must have a separate executable from normal `nvim` and must be from a compiled nvim binary cloned from the neovim repository.